 One ease-of-use negative is that the maximum downward angle on the Icon leaves the close-proximity light pointing further ahead than we prefer for most low-light situations like working around the campsite.
 Most competing lights either allow more of a downward angle, or (better) tweak the optics of the low-setting lights to change their focus to point at a downward angle by default.
 With the Icon we find the low-proximity light points at the same angle as the beam, and we can't tilt the light enough to put the focus at our hands like we prefer in most campsite situations (cooking, eating, hanging out).
 We need to tilt our head down to get the light where we want it, which is a little thing but kind of annoying, or pull the headband down to our eyebrows (which is even more annoying).
 While a little thing, we consider it a design flaw that mars a light we consider to be otherwise very thoughtfully engineered.

-The Icon scored 7 of 10 for gloved use, with only three lights scoring higher.
-We found it easy to operate with gloves, and it would be a good choice for backcountry ski use or other activities where gloves are often worn.
+We found the Icon easy to operate with gloves, and it would be a good choice for backcountry ski use or other activities where gloves are often worn.

 It is heavy and bulky, making it a very poor choice for ultralight backpacking, and a dubious choice for most backpacking situations.

-At $80, this is the most expensive award winning light in our tests.
-There are some lights that cost more such as the impressive Petzl NAO ($175), but there are also many that costs less such as the Coast HL7, often half as much.
+There are some lights that cost more such as the impressive Petzl NAO ($175), but there are also many that costs less such as the Coast HL7.
 This headlamp really only offers great value if you can benefit from its unique combination of capabilities; given the robust design, you can be confident it will last a long time.

 For many people, we think the expense of the Icon will prove a barrier.
 Why not buy Editors' Choice Coast HL7 instead at a street price less than $40?
 The Coast offers a brighter beam, that can see a longer distance as shown in the beam comparison photo below, the Icon edges out the Editors' Choice Coast HL7.
 On the other hand, due to superior optics in high-mode, we felt the Icon offered slightly better performance for Trail Finding.
 On the other hand, the Coast outperformed the Icon slightly in close-proximity tests.
 Unless you needed the additional waterproof capability of the Icon, or its longer battery life, then Coast would see a better choice overall.